Clerk of the Australian House of Representatives: Clerks of the House

 There have been 16 Clerks of the House.
 The longest-serving was Frank Green, who held the position for over 18 years.
 The shortest-serving was John McGregor, who held the position for 27 days.
 He collapsed while the House was speaking on a condolence motion for his predecessor Walter Gale, who had died in office a month earlier.
 McGregor was taken to Canberra Hospital where he died.

-George Jenkins, the clerk of the Victorian Legislative Assembly, was seconded to the Federal Parliament for its first few months and acted as Clerk of the House during that time before the position was filled permanently.
+George Henry Jenkins, the clerk of the Victorian Legislative Assembly, was seconded to the Federal Parliament for its first few months and acted as Clerk of the House during that time before the position was filled permanently.